-- EUR 522.9 million COFACE facility
+EUR 522.9 million COFACE facility

 On December 16, 2009, SES signed a financing agreement with COFACE (Compagnie Française d 'Assurance pour le Commerce Extérieur) in respect of the investment in four geostationary satellites (ASTRA 2E, ASTRA 2F, ASTRA 2G, ASTRA 5B).
 The facility is divided into five loans.
 The drawings under the facility are based on invoices from the supplier of the satellites.
 The first drawing was done on April 23, 2010.
-Each loan will be repaid in 17 equal semi-annual instalments starting six months after the earlier of the (i) in-orbit date of the satellite being financed by such loan and (ii) April 1, 2014 and the estimated final maturity of the facility will be by the end of 2022.
+Each loan will be repaid in 17 equal semi-annual installments starting six months after the earlier of the in-orbit date of the satellite being financed by such loan and April 1, 2014 and the estimated final maturity of the facility will be by the end of 2022.
 The facility bears interest at a floating rate of six month EURIBOR plus a margin of 1.7%.

-- USD 158.0 million U.S. Ex-Im facility
+USD 158 million US Ex-Im facility

-In April 2011, SES signed a financing agreement with Ex-Im Bank (the Export-Import Bank of the United States) for USD 158.0 million relating to the investment in one geostationary satellite (QuetzSat-1).
-At the in-orbit acceptance date of the satellite, USD 152.2 million had been drawn under the agreement which will be repaid in 17 equal semi-annual instalments starting on June 20, 2012.
-The loan has a final maturity date of June 20, 2020 and bears interest at a fixed rate of 3.11%.
+In April 2011, SES signed a financing agreement with Ex-Im Bank (Export-Import Bank of the United States) over USD 158 million for the investment in one geostationary satellite (QuetzSat).
+At the in-orbit acceptance date of the satellite, the facility was fully drawn with USD 152.2 million which will be repaid in 17 equal semi-annual installments starting on June 22, 2012.
+The loan has a final maturity date of June 22, 2020 and bears interest at a fixed rate of 3.11%.

-- French Commercial paper programme
+French Commercial paper programme

 On October 25, 2005, SES put in place a EUR 500.0 million 'Programme de Titres de Créances Négociables' in the French market where the company issued 'Billets de Trésorerie' (commercial paper) in accordance with articles L.213-1 to L213-4 of the French Monetary and Financial Code and decree n°92.137 of February 13, 1992 and all subsequent regulations.
-The maximum outstanding amount of 'Billets de Trésorerie' issuable under the programme is EUR 500.0 million or its counter value at the date of issue in any other authorised currency.
+The maximum outstanding amount of 'Billet de Trésorerie' issuable under the programme is EUR 500.0 million or its counter value at the date of issue in any other authorised currency.
 On May 9, 2012, this programme was extended for one further year.
-As of December 31, 2012 borrowings of EUR 40.0 million (2011: EUR 60.0 million) were outstanding under this programme.
+As of December 31, 2012 borrowings of EUR 40.0 million (2010: EUR 60.0 million) were outstanding under this programme.
 The average rate of the outstanding commercial paper amounts to 0.13% (2011: 1.06%) for the drawdown period.